-\paragraph{Step 3: Elimination of mixed equilibria.} Take any admissible $\bar{\mu}\ge\bar{\mu}^\ast$ with $\bar{\mu}\bar{\lambda}^2<1$ and suppose $(\alpha^{\bar{\mu}},\eta^{\bar{\mu}},\tau^{\bar{\mu}})$ is a mixed $c$--robust equilibrium.
+\paragraph{Step 3: Elimination of mixed equilibria.} Take any admissible $\bar{\mu}\ge\bar{\mu}^\ast$ with $\bar{\mu}\bar{\lambda}^2<1$ and suppose $(\alpha^{\bar{\mu}},\eta^{\bar{\mu}},\tau^{\bar{\mu}})$ is a mixed $c$-robust equilibrium.
 If $\alpha^{\bar{\mu}}(r)>0$, then by Step 1 we have $\tau^{\bar{\mu}}\in[\underline{\lambda},\bar{\lambda}]$, hence $(\tau^{\bar{\mu}},\eta^{\bar{\mu}})\in\mathcal{D}$.
 By Step 2, $\Delta(\tau^{\bar{\mu}},\bar{\mu},\eta^{\bar{\mu}})<0,$ i.e., $V_{\tau^{\bar{\mu}},\bar{\mu}\tau^{\bar{\mu}}}(r;\eta^{\bar{\mu}}) < V_{\tau^{\bar{\mu}},\bar{\mu}\tau^{\bar{\mu}}}(s;\eta^{\bar{\mu}})$.
 By Definition \ref{def:mixed_equilibrium_mu}(ii), any $a$ with $\alpha^{\bar{\mu}}(a)>0$ must be a best reply.
 Since $r$ yields strictly lower value than $s$, we have $r\notin \operatorname{BR}_{\tau^{\bar{\mu}}}^{\bar{\mu}}(\eta^{\bar{\mu}})$, so $\alpha^{\bar{\mu}}(r)=0$ in every equilibrium.
 Thus, $\alpha^{\bar{\mu}}(s)=1$, proving part (i).

-\paragraph{Step 4: Elimination of cycles.} By Proposition \ref{prop:dynamic_selection}, every $\Lambda$--limit frequency $\alpha^\Lambda$ of a $\bar{\mu}$--optimal policy corresponds to a mixed $c$--robust equilibrium.
+\paragraph{Step 4: Proof of part (ii).} By Proposition \ref{prop:dynamic_selection}, every $\Lambda$-limit frequency $\alpha^\Lambda$ of a $\bar{\mu}$-optimal policy corresponds to a mixed $c$-robust equilibrium.
 By Step 3, every such equilibrium satisfies $\alpha^{\bar{\mu}}(s)=1$.
-Thus, the unique $\Lambda$--limit frequency is $\alpha^\Lambda(s)=1$, and cycles cannot occur, which proves part (ii).
+Therefore, every $\Lambda$-limit frequency satisfies $\alpha^\Lambda(s)=1$, so every $\Lambda$-limit frequency is pure and equals the safe action.
+Hence, the mixed $c$-robust-equilibrium $\lambda$-driven cycles between $r$ and $s$ are eliminated, which proves part (ii). \end{proof}